0-0-CODERS-0-1/lib-manage-2.0/README.md

 The backend and frontend code is attached and structured in their respective folders.
 Further instructions are also found inside those folders.
 <br>

 Currently the app is under development phase so some feature may not work.
-Moreover its a flutter app and it needs to be tested in different sized devices.
+Moreover its a flutter app and it needs to be tested in different sized devices.Before running the projct make sure you have latest version of flutter installed on your system

 ## Features